Back to Glossary

 Track Terminology

-A Restart Zone is a designated section of track where the race leader must begin accelerating when restarting a race after a caution period.
+A Restart Zone is a designated section of the racetrack where the race leader must begin accelerating to resume racing after a caution period or safety car deployment.

 Never Miss a Race!